edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 Sound was easy enough to implement as the CHIP-8 just emits a beep when the sound counter/register is above zero.
 To do this in a cross platform way I just decided to send the [bell character](https://en.wikipedia.org/wiki/Bell_character) to the console when it was above zero which had the desired effect.

-Input was slightly more complicated so ended up just using the existing pygame api to handle that.
+Input was slightly more complicated so I ended up just using the existing pygame api to handle that.
 Once I put it all together I could finally play space invaders and other CHIP-8 games like [pong](https://en.wikipedia.org/wiki/Pong) and [tetris](https://en.wikipedia.org/wiki/Tetris).
 Old and well known they may be but there was something very novel about playing them on a system I had crafted for myself.
 For reference, this is how my emulator looks playing pong:

 <br>
 ![pong]({{ site.baseurl }}/images/rantimages/pong.gif)